Schema#

 IdentifierField#

-The defaults can not be changed and so are same for every index.
+The Identifier field type’s defaults are unchangeable and are therefore the same for every Index.

 <?php